-All expenses, including Responsible Entity's fees and custodian fees, are recognised in statement of comprehensive income on an accruals basis.
+All expenses, including management fees and custodian fees, are recognised in statement of comprehensive income on an accruals basis.

 (g) Income tax

 Under current legislation, the Scheme is not subject to income tax provided it attributes the entirety of its taxable income to its members.